luke000h/luke000h.github.io/Content/Roles/5-uxo.md

 Various short-term projects nationwide

-Client facing role providing advice and guidance on the risk of unexploded ordnance to construction workers.
+- Client facing role providing advice and guidance on the risk of unexploded ordnance to construction workers.

-Built and hosted a website using Linux, Python Django and NGINX stack to advertise my services.
+- In order to advertise my business in a lean manner, I taught myself full stack web development to designing, coding and hosting the site.
+This ignited my passion for software development.